Power BI is a reporting and business intelligence tool replacing Hyperion.

 While we’re in transition, it’s possible that your report has not been migrated to Power BI yet.
 It’s also possible your report was renamed during the transition.
 The best person to ask about a specific report is the data steward for that area.
 They can help direct you to the correct report or request access to a completed report if needed.

-This usually happens if you’re frequently moving between the pre-production environment and the production environment.
+This can happen if you’re frequently moving between the pre-production environment and the production environment.
 To avoid this issue, it’s best to use different browsers for pre-production and production.
 You can also use the same browser with one environment in an incognito or private browser window.